Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: ML-based EnCMF

-Let $g_{NN}(\cdot ; \weight): \mathbb{R}^m \rightarrow \mathbb{R}^n$ be an ANN map, where $\weight$ denotes its hyper-parameters, which are the network's weights and biases.
+Let $\nlinpart(\cdot ; \weight): \mathbb{R}^m \rightarrow \mathbb{R}^n$ be an ANN map, where $\weight$ denotes its hyper-parameters, \emph{i.e.}, the network's weights and biases.
 The ANN structure is not fixed and adapted following the natural representation of the states.
-For example, convolution neural networks can be used for spatial/field states to represent the spatial correlation, while for the vector cases, feed-forward ANNs can be used, as described in Sec. \ref{sec:numerical_examples}.
-Here, we approximate the CM, that is the map $\phi_{\rvY^f}$, by combining the linear approximation $g_{l}$ (Eq.~(\ref{eq:linear_approximation_ce})), and the ANN $g_{NN}(\cdot ; \weight)$ as
+For example, convolution neural networks can be used for spatial/field states to represent the spatial correlation, as illustrated in Sec.~\ref{sec:numerical_results:lorenz96}.
+Here, we approximate the CM, \emph{i.e.}, map $\phi_{\rvQ^f}$, by combining the linear approximation $g_{\linear}$ (Eq.~(\ref{eq:linear_approximation_ce})) and the ANN $\nlinpart(\cdot ; \weight)$ as